 There are four ways to get to the center from Nice airport:

-- The express buses 98 and 99.
-An AERO ticket costs 6 euros and can be bought at the ticket office at the bus stop next to Terminal 1 (exit A0).
+- The express buses 98 and 99 (from both terminals).
+An AERO ticket costs 6 euros and can be bought at the ticket office at Terminal 1 (exit A0) and Terminal 2.
 The 99 bus will take you to Nice’s train station, and the 98 to Garibaldi square and Nice’s Old Town.

 - Any regular city bus for 1.50 euro.
 You can buy a SOLO ticket directly from the driver and you will find a stop 100 m from Terminal 1 on the main road – you can see it immediately after leaving the airport.
 Buses 23, 52, and 59 run from there, among others.
 The journey takes only a few minutes longer than the express bus, and it’s much cheaper.
 These buses, however, do not have a separate space for large luggage.